Skip to content →

 Besides music and radio, my other main career has been as a union organizer.
 Over the years my vision of what activism means has changed, and now my main focus is on hyper-local work in my own community.

-I have two beautiful kids who are well on their way to becoming beautiful adults, which must mean I’m kinda old.
+I have two beautiful adult kids, which must mean I’m kinda old.
 That’s cool, though, because I like getting older.

 And there you have it.
 A hilariously incomplete but vaguely accurate overview of my life thus far.